T-Mobile, Sprint ready board committees to decide on merger: sources

 T-Mobile’s and Sprint’s due diligence on each other is almost complete, and much of their focus now is on working out a business plan for the combined company, as well as an integration strategy, according to the sources.

-Deutsche Telekom and SoftBank plan to accept the same terms in a merger as the other shareholders, the sources said.

-Sprint, T-Mobile and Deutsche Telekom declined to comment, while SoftBank did not immediately respond to requests for comment.
+Sprint and T-Mobile declined to comment, while Deutsche Telekom and SoftBank did not immediately respond to requests for comment.
 The sources asked not to be identified because the negotiations are confidential.

-Sprint shares rose as much as 3 percent in New York on Wednesday morning, giving the company a market capitalization of around $28.5 billion, after it also reported a narrower quarterly loss than most analysts had estimated, and it added subscribers.

-T-Mobile shares were down 0.5 percent at $61.95 in New York, giving the company a market capitalization of $51.5 billion.

-Reporting by Liana B. Baker in San Francisco; Editing by Muralikumar Anantharaman and Susan Thomas
+Reporting by Liana B. Baker in New York; Editing by Muralikumar Anantharaman